 Now you are ready to transfer your design to your project!

 In the next post, I cover transferring the stencil to your project.
 Plus my method to paint the perfect sign every time .
 From getting the stencil on easily, to stopping the paint from bleeding and getting the stencil back off without pulling up any paint.
-You can read it here.
+You can read my secrets on How to Paint using Stencils Here

 Swipe My Cut File